gem-pasteur/macsyfinder/doc/source/user_guide/model_definition.rst

  The element "gene" may have other attributes:

-   * "system_ref": which is a reference to the macromolecular system from where the gene comes from (this attribute is used for forbidden gene and homologs gene).
+   * "model_ref": which is a reference to the macromolecular model from where the gene comes from (this attribute is used for forbidden gene and homologs gene).
-     If system_ref is not specified, it means the gene is from the current system.
+     If model_ref is not specified, it means the gene is from the current model.
    * "loner": which is a boolean.
 If a gene is loner that means this gene can be isolated on the genome ( *default false* ).
    * "exchangeable": which is a boolean.
 If a gene is exchangeable (value set to "1", "true" or "True") that means this gene or one of its homologs or analogs can be interchanged for the assessment of the presence